 This one is a bit of a deviation too, but the winners of the annual hot dog eating contest each bag $20,000.
 Plus entry is free… so you get free hot dogs.

 That’s TWENTY THOUSAND DOLLARS for eating THIRTY FIVE hot dogs in TEN MINUTES.

 We don’t know whether to say you should count us in or out?If you’d like a sensible guide to eating as much as possible check out our guide to all-you-can-eat buffets!

 This guy who collects loads of coupons

 Okay, so coupons are totally great.
 But could you imagine couponing for more than ten hours a week?
 Us neither.

-One kid, Jordan Cox of Extreme Couponing UK, managed to get more than £500 worth of shopping for a mere £0.04 just be going crazy with coupons.
+One kid, Jordan Cox of Extreme Couponing fame, managed to get more than £500 worth of shopping for a mere £0.04 just be going crazy with coupons.
 There are thousands of men and woman across the world who devote their time to stocking up on all the latest deals.
 Is it worth the hassle?

 This guy who complains so much he wrote a book

 Complaining is great, especially when you’ve received poor service or feel that something wasn’t right.